 - Follow us on Facebook

-- Grounds: Open daily, dawn to dusk Tour Road: April through November, 9am- variable based on season, call ahead.
-Visitor Center: Daily, 9am–5pm, Closed Thanksgiving, Christmas and New Year's Day
+- Visitor Center, Schuyler House, Saratoga Monument, and Neilson House are closed due to COVID-19 Grounds open daily, dawn to dusk Tour Road: April through November, 9am- variable based on season, call ahead

 - Handicap Accessible